 There are a lot of other recommendations of Ayurveda that are probably worth trying, such as regular meditation, yoga, massage, deep breathing, etc. Others–such as cooking vegetables for better digestion–will challenge a raw vegan.
 Cousens approach suggests warming up foods but not above the temperature of 115-120 degrees where enzymes will be destroyed.

-Cousens also discusses the benefits of a macrobiotic diet, which he applauds as a transition to vegetarianism: “part of the effectiveness is its avoidance of high-protein flesh food, high pesticide dairy, non-organic foods and junk foods, it is a great support to general healthy.
+Cousens also discusses the benefits of a macrobiotic diet, which he applauds as a transition to vegetarianism: “part of the effectiveness is its avoidance of high-protein flesh food, high pesticide dairy, non-organic foods and junk foods, it is a great support to general health.

 Cousens reservations about a macrobiotic diet include ”the diet itself does not necessarily create a stable long-term high energy radiant health as compared to a live foods approach.”
 For example, Cousens points out that roasting foods destroys nutrients and grain diet drives the body to an acidic state.